Rudra-Kumar-Dubey/Rudra-Kumar-Dubey/README.md

 - 👯 I’m looking to collaborate on Web Devlopment
 - 🤔 I’m looking for help with React
 - 💬 Ask me about C++, HTML , JS and CSS
-- 📫 How to reach me: Linkedin
+- 📫 How to reach me: Linkedin/
-- 😄 Pronouns: Rudra
+- 😄 Pronouns: Rudra/
-- ⚡ Fun fact: LIFE IS SHORT
+- ⚡ Fun fact: LIFE IS SHORT.

 <!--
 **rudradubey04/rudradubey04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.